citp/privacy-policy-historical/l/lo/lon/londontheatredirect.com.md

 The DPA requires every organisation that processes personal information to register with the Information Commissioner’s Office (ICO), unless they are exempt.
 Our registration number with the ICO is Z673567X.

 This policy affects your legal rights and obligations so please read it carefully.
-If you have any questions, please contact us at privacy@londontheatredirect.com
+If you have any questions, please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 ##  Personal data we collect